CommonIT: Commonality-Aware Instruction Tuning for Large Language Models via Data Partitions

 This dataset-specific approach fails to simulate real-world scenarios that involve multiple heterogeneous distributions of data.

-We explore a new metric learning paradigm, called Unified Metric Learning (UML), which learns a unified distance metric.
+We introduce a novel metric learning paradigm, called Universal Metric Learning (UML), which learns a unified metric capable of capturing relations across multiple data distributions.

 Pre-Trained Encoder Transfer Learning [15.39115079099451]